arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 NHSD has recently implemented a new web-based performance management application.
 Line managers must use this application to record everything relevant to personal objectives.

 The corporate requirement is for annual objective setting with one "check-in conversation" per month.
-We have chosen to go above and beyond this requirement in order to more accurately match both the cadence of our work (i.e. fortnightly sprints) and the mercurial nature of the wider software development profession (i.e. constant technological progress combined with the malleability of digital systems).
+We have chosen to go above and beyond this requirement in order to more accurately match both the cadence of our work (i.e. fortnightly sprints) and the mercurial nature of software development (i.e. constant technological progress and rapidly changing digital systems).

 Therefore we require that objectives are recorded - and, where appropriate, closed down - within the corporate web application on a quarterly basis.
 Additionally, a "conversation check-in" must be created for each fortnightly 1-2-1 between a developer and their line manager.
 At a minimum this should contain a review of progress against each objective (e.g. which key results have been completed and/or are currently being worked on, any support requested and received, any blockers to be overcome etc.).